May 31st

 Commentary:

 In today's world, where the rat race is on, everyone is scrambling to get somewhere or do something.
-It is generally seen that people are backbiting, being peevish and speaking slanderous words to others.
-The poet opines that the deaf are blessed because their shortcoming actually saves them some pain.
-They do not have to listen to such malicious words and fret about them or come up with devious plans to return a defaming word to the offender.
+It is generally seen that people are backbiting, backstabbing, being peevish, and speaking slanderous words to others.
+The poet opines that the deaf are blessed because their shortcoming, in reality, saves them some pain.
+They do not have to listen to such malicious words, fret about them, or think of devious plans to return a defaming word to the offender.
 They can keep their hearts and minds away from such things.
 Hence, they are blessed.

 Time and again, the evil are seen prospering, in the direction they should not be!
 They are seen growing and climbing up the ladders of prosperity by using unfair means.
 For those who are honest, times seem to keep going bad.
-The poet says that the blind are the happier lot as they do not have to see the sad sight where the evil gain prosperity.
+The poet says that the blind are a happier lot as they do not have to see the sad sight where evil people gain prosperity.

 pada vigrahaH: